wangguan111/Spring-Guides/README.md

  	http://localhost:8080/coffees

  68.Deploying a Spring Boot app to Azure

+ 	Azure is not free

  69.Building a Gateway